srleecode/blog/posts/naming-variables.md

 Context is a vital part of understanding what a variable means because it is what allows us to resolve ambiguity, i.e. choose the correct interpretation out of all the potential ones.

 One of the major reasons why it is difficult to write good variable names is that it is tricky to determine when a variable name is bad.
 This is because when we are writing the code the context of the code is in our brains, but if someone else was to look at the code or you did in the future than that context isn't available and has to discovered again, so it is only after the fact or through getting someone else to review your code that you can realise that you are relying on contextual information that you only have access to because you were writing the code.
 Self reviewing shortly after writing the code, therefore, does not allow you to understand how difficult the code is to read.
+One of the major reasons why it is difficult to write good variable names is that it is tricky to determine when a variable name is bad.
+This is because when we are writing the code the context of the code is in our brains, but if someone else was to look at the code or you did in the future then that context isn't available and has to discovered again, so it is only after the fact or through getting someone else to review your code that you can realise that you are relying on contextual information that you only have access to because you were writing the code.
+Self reviewing shortly after writing the code, therefore, does not allow you to understand how difficult the code is to read.

 ### Working memory cost